python-gitlab/python-gitlab/docs/cli.rst

    * - ``api_version``
      - ``3`` ou ``4``
      - The API version to use to make queries.
 Requires python-gitlab >= 1.3.0.
+   * - ``per_page``
+     - Integer between 1 and 100
+     - The number of items to return in listing queries.
+GitLab limits the value at 100.

 You must define the ``url`` in each GitLab server section.